svetlyak40wt/cl-pgpass/README.rst

            (postmodern:query "SELECT COUNT(*) FROM users")
            ...)

+The difference between Postmodern's version of ``connect`` is that you have not to specify a password, because it will be extracted from pgpass file by the helper.

 Under the hood ``pgpass-postmodern:connect`` is a macro which will use ``pgpass:parse-file`` to read credentials from the file pointed to by ``PGPASSFILE`` or from ``~/.pgpass``.
 You can also call ``pgpass:parse-file``